Ann Blyth

-Ann Blyth (born Anne Marie Blythe; August 16, 1928) is an American retired actress and singer.
-She began her career in radio as a child before transitioning to Broadway, where she appeared in Lillian Hellman’s Watch on the Rhine (1941–42).
+Anne Marie Blythe (August 16, 1927 – June 24, 2026), known professionally as Ann Blyth, was an American actress and singer whose career spanned five decades.
+She began her career in radio as a child before transitioning to Broadway, where she appeared in Lillian Hellman's Watch on the Rhine (1941–42).
 Blyth signed with Universal Studios in the 1940s and made her film debut in Chip Off the Old Block (1944), followed by a series of musical comedies.
-Her breakout role came in Mildred Pierce (1945), where she played the scheming Veda Pierce, earning a nomination for the Academy Award for Best Supporting Actress.
+Her breakout role came in Mildred Pierce (1945), where she appeared opposite Joan Crawford, as the scheming Veda Pierce, earning a nomination for the Academy Award for Best Supporting Actress.

-Blyth worked extensively in film throughout the 1940s and 1950s, appearing in notable films such as Brute Force (1947), The Great Caruso (1951), and The King’s Thief (1955).
+Blyth worked extensively in film throughout the 1940s and 1950s, appearing in notable films such as Brute Force (1947) and Mr. Peabody and the Mermaid (1948).
+She later signed with Metro-Goldwyn-Mayer, where she appeared in musicals and other studio productions, including The Great Caruso (1951), The Student's Prince (1954), and The King's Thief (1955).
+Her final film role was in The Helen Morgan Story (1957).

 After transitioning to theater and television in the late 1950s, she starred in productions such as The King and I and appeared on shows like The Twilight Zone and Murder, She Wrote.
 Blyth retired from acting in 1985.
-She is the earliest surviving Academy Award-nominee and one of the last surviving stars of the Golden Age of Hollywood.
+At the time of her death, Blyth was the earliest surviving Academy Award nominee, and one of the last surviving stars of the Golden Age of Hollywood.

-Life and career

 Early life

-Anne Marie Blythe (she later dropped the "e" from her first and last names) was born in Mount Kisco, New York, on August 16, 1928.
-After her father left the family, Anne, her elder sister Dorothy, and their mother moved to a walk-up apartment on East 31st Street in New York City, where her mother took in ironing.
+Anne Marie Blythe (she later dropped the "e" from her first and last names) was born in Mount Kisco, New York, on August 16, 1927 to Harry Blythe and Annie "Nan" (née Lynch) Blythe.
+After her father left the family, Anne, her elder sister Dorothy, and their mother moved to a walk-up apartment on East 31st Street in New York City, where her mother took up ironing to support her daughters during the Great Depression era.

+Career

 Watch on the Rhine

 Blyth performed on children's radio shows in New York for six years, making her first appearance when she was five.
 When she was nine, she joined the New York Children's Opera Company.

-Blyth's first acting role was on Broadway in Lillian Hellman's Watch on the Rhine (1941-42).
+Blyth's first acting role was on Broadway in Lillian Hellman's Watch on the Rhine (1941–42).
 She played the part of Paul Lukas's daughter, Babette.
 The play ran for 378 performances, and won the New York Drama Critics' Circle Award.
 After the New York run, the play went on tour, and while performing at the Biltmore Theatre Los Angeles, Blyth was offered a contract with Universal Studios.